New tax rules were passed in 2018 that have altered how big of a mortgage borrowers should get.

 MORTGAGE AMOUNTS ARE DIFFERENT FOR EVERYBODY

 If you live parts of the country which have wonderful $500,000 homes, then awesome!
-There is never a need to borrow $1 million dollars.
+There is never a need to borrow $750,000.
 The standard deduction of roughly $6,000 for singles and $12,400 for married couples is probably good enough for most.
-For those of you who live in expensive coastal cities, then consider $1 million dollars as the cap on how much you should borrow and calculate your mortgage payment to income ratio, loan-to-value ratio, and home value to cash left over after downpayment ratio.
+For those of you who live in expensive coastal cities, then consider $750,000 dollars as the cap on how much you should borrow and calculate your mortgage payment to income ratio, loan-to-value ratio, and home value to cash left over after downpayment ratio.

-Some of you reading this have liquid assets north of $1 million dollars.
-A $1 million dollar mortgage is therefore nothing to be afraid of because everything is just accounting.
+Some of you reading this have liquid assets north of $750,000.
+A $750,000 mortgage is therefore nothing to be afraid of because everything is just accounting.
 Your goal in this low interest rate environment is to minimize your debt interest expense by refinancing your mortgage and maximizing your government subsidies.
 Imagine refinancing your mortgage to 3% while making 16%+ returns on your investment guaranteed after rebalancing your portfolio?
 You’re essentially borrowing money for free and then some!

 Don’t be afraid of mortgage debt.
 Instead, cherish what the government has given us and live a wonderful life knowing you are optimizing your finances.